 Category Archives: Digital Democracy

-Just over a week ago I had the opportunity to participate in a radio interview for the University of Delaware’s local station WVUD, with the Campus Voices interview airing on May 17th.
-The interview was in advance of Delaware’s summer faculty … Continue reading
+By Phil HillMore Posts (302) Just over a week ago I had the opportunity to participate in a radio interview for the University of Delaware’s local station WVUD, with the Campus Voices interview airing on May 17th.
+The interview was in … Continue reading

-This is going to be a more personal blog post than I typically make here at e-Literate.
-The open letter from San José State University’s philosophy department in protest of the edX JusticeX course being taught at SJSU is getting a … Continue reading
+By Michael FeldsteinMore Posts (1021) This is going to be a more personal blog post than I typically make here at e-Literate.
+The open letter from San José State University’s philosophy department in protest of the edX JusticeX course being taught … Continue reading

-Update 4/25 and bumped due to changes: Thanks to Greg Ketcham and Robert Knipe, I have replaced the 2009 interim proposal document with the updated advisory team report.
-This changes the intro blurb, description of 9 inter-dependent components, and list … Continue reading
+By Phil HillMore Posts (302) Update 4/25 and bumped due to changes: Thanks to Greg Ketcham and Robert Knipe, I have replaced the 2009 interim proposal document with the updated advisory team report.
+This changes the intro blurb, description of … Continue reading

-Last week California SB520 – the bill aiming to create a pool of online availability of 50 high-demand lower-division courses for which the public systems would have to award credit – was amended based on ongoing discussions and negotiations.
-The fact … Continue reading
+By Phil HillMore Posts (302) Last week California SB520 – the bill aiming to create a pool of online availability of 50 high-demand lower-division courses for which the public systems would have to award credit – was amended based on … Continue reading

-Michael and I had the privilege of leading off the ELI Online Spring Focus Session on MOOCs (taking place today, Apr 3, and tomorrow).
-Thanks to Stephen Downes, we have a good set of notes on our presentation “Everything You … Continue reading
+By Phil HillMore Posts (302) Michael and I had the privilege of leading off the ELI Online Spring Focus Session on MOOCs (taking place today, Apr 3, and tomorrow).
+Thanks to Stephen Downes, we have a good set of notes … Continue reading